entsoe-web/cee-conf/_sections/relive.md

 </div>

 <div class="medium-6 columns" markdown="1">
 Relive all the best momements from the CEE conference through our videos on the left.
-The vides include an overall conference summary alongside individual speeches.
+The videos include an overall conference summary alongside individual speeches.

 [Presentations (Coming soon)](){:class="button disabled"}